Anonymous327/muxing-tools-gui/README.md

 # Muxing Tools GUI: Complete Guide

-This guide provides a comprehensive overview of all pages and features availabe.
+This guide provides a comprehensive overview of all pages and features available.

 ---